 Q. What do you wish customers knew about you or your profession?

 A. It's not just about picking colors, buying whatever furniture and accessory and moving on.
 Like life, every thing scaffolds on top of one another.
 Layer after layer is built upon to create a whole healthy space that looks like a million bucks - but might not even need $100 bucks spent!
 (Except for my consulting fee of course!)

 It's hard work and takes time, talent and people skills to work with clients needs.
 Co-creating a space using Feng Shui only works if the client is coming to the consultation with open arms and heart, ready for the momentum that shifting ones space can bring.

 Q. How did you decide to get in your line of work?

 A. I Dream Of Jeannie's purple bottle.
 Wow!
 Was that not a cool space.

 Then Brady Bunch would come on after.
 I mean really - who wouldn't want to re-design that orange and brown family room!?

 I had a friend who was going to be President of the United States.
 He said I could be Secretary of the Interior.
 Ha!

 Would play with Barbies all the way up to Junior High.
-But it wasn't about the role playing, it was all about their fashion and their rooms I created!
+But it wasn't about the role playing, it was all about the fashion and the dramatic rooms I created.